Void type

 - unsigned char - type for unsigned character representation.
 Also used to inspect object representations (raw memory).

-- char - type for character representation which can be most efficiently processed on the target system (equivalent to either signed char or unsigned char, but still different type).
+- char - type for character representation which can be most efficiently processed on the target system (has the same representation and alignment as either signed char or unsigned char, but is always a distinct type).
 The character types are large enough to represent 256 different values (in order to be suitable for storing UTF-8 encoded data) (since C++14)

 - wchar_t - type for wide character representation